aasem/cvisionmcs/README.md

 # Computer Vision - Spring 2022
-Repository for Computer Vision course taught in Military College of Signals, NUST, Pakistan in Fall 2021
+Repository for Computer Vision course taught in Military College of Signals, NUST, Pakistan in Spring 2022